sbesson/ome-release/README.md

   modules.

 - for OMERO, OMERO.figure, OMERO.searcher and OMERO.webtagging,
-  `ANNOUCEMENT_URL` specifies the URL of the announcement post to be used in the downloads page.
+  `ANNOUNCEMENT_URL` specifies the URL of the announcement post to be used in the downloads page.

 - for OMERO, `MILESTONE` is the name of the Trac milestone associated with the